 A community health education student develops the following competencies:

 - Demonstrates how fundamental social causes of health and disease produce differences in health and health inequity in specific health outcomes.

 - Identifies strategies designed to reduce structural bias and social inequities that produce health disparities.

 - Formulates specific, measurable, achievable, realistic, and time-bound (SMART) research questions for behavior change interventions.

 - Explains key ethical issues and challenges to conducting research in communities.

 Note: The selected competencies were taken from “A Competency-Based Framework for Professional Development of Certified Health Education Specialists,” “Standards for Preparation of Graduate-Level Health Educators,” and the “Competencies Update Project.”

-Placement of CHE students in health education internships (also called field practice) with an affiliated health organization for an equivalent of nine weeks is an essential component of the MPH degree program.
-The field practice site is selected by each individual CHE student in consultation with the field practice coordinator and major professor.
+Placement of CHE students in health education internships (also called the Applied Practice Experience) with an affiliated health organization for an equivalent of nine weeks is an essential component of the MPH degree program.
+The Applied Practice Experience (APE) site is selected by each individual CHE student in consultation with the APE coordinator and major professor.
 The intern typically functions as a staff assistant with a practicing health educator serving as mentor.
 Although rotating through several units of an organization provides opportunity for gaining orientation and general experience, the intern is assigned one or more specific projects for in-depth problem-solving.
-The field experience is guided by a set of learning objectives related to public health competencies.
+APE is guided by a set of learning objectives related to public health competencies.
 Learning objectives are mutually developed by student and supervising preceptor during the first week of the internship.
-Read more about the field practice experience by clicking here.
+Read more about the Applied Practice Experience by clicking here.